openvinotoolkit/open_model_zoo/tools/accuracy-checker/sample/README.md

 We will try to evaluate **SampLeNet** topology as an example.

-Do not forget to run `git lfs pull`, to download model files.

 ### 1. Download and extract dataset

 In this sample we will use toy dataset which we refer to as *sample dataset*, which contains 10k images